We tell you what the problem has been with parking in the tragic DANA in Valencia and what are the guidelines that we should follow in the future.

 Underground car parks, due to their proximity to the water table and their closed structure, are prone to accumulate water in heavy rainfall events.
 Factors such as soil saturation, collapse of drainage systems and hydraulic pressure generated by water seeping in from outside contribute to the flooding of these infrastructures.
 In the case of the Dana in Valencia , the magnitude of the rains overflowed the city’s drainage systems, causing water to rapidly accumulate in underground areas and causing great damage.
 These phenomena highlight the importance of having adequate prevention and extraction systems in vulnerable areas such as car parks.

-The water table is the underground surface at which the soil or rocks are completely saturated with water .
-This level varies depending on weather conditions, the amount of rainfall and the infiltration capacity of the ground.
-In simple terms, it is the “limit” from which the soil begins to hold water in its pores, similar to a completely soaked sponge.
-In urban areas, especially in areas close to the sea or in low-lying areas, the water table can be quite close to the surface, which increases the risk of flooding in underground infrastructure such as car parks or basements, since groundwater tends to accumulate and put pressure on these structures during heavy rainfall or extreme weather events such as a DANA.
+The water table is the underground surface at which the soil or rocks are totally immersed with water .
+This level shifts depending on climate conditions, the sum of precipitation and the penetration capacity of the ground.
+In straightforward terms, it is the “restrain” from which the soil starts to hold water in its pores, comparative to a totally splashed wipe.
+In urban regions, particularly in ranges near to the ocean or in low-lying ranges, the water table can be very near to the surface, which increments the chance of flooding in underground foundation such as car parks or storm cellars, since groundwater tends construct up”>to construct up and put weight on these structures amid overwhelming precipitation or extraordinary climate occasions such as a DANA.

 Traditional drainage systems in car parks and their limitations